powerman/perl-FCGI-EV-Std/README.md

 Use these global variables to configure FCGI::EV::Std:

+## BLOCKING

-- $FCGI::EV::Std::BLOCKING = 1
+    $FCGI::EV::Std::BLOCKING = 1;

 If true, then user function set in $FCGI::EV::Std::MAIN will be called in blocking mode and without any parameters.

 If false, then user function set in $FCGI::EV::Std::MAIN will be called in non-blocking mode, with parameter $server.
 Also, if $FCGI::EV::Std::HUP set to user function, then it will be called if connection to web server is closed before CGI sent it reply.

-- $FCGI::EV::Std::MAX\_STDIN = 1\*1024\*1024
+## MAX\_STDIN

+    $FCGI::EV::Std::MAX_STDIN = 1*1024*1024;

 Limit on STDIN size.
 Increase if you need to receive large files using POST.

+## MAIN

-- $FCGI::EV::Std::MAIN = \\&main::main
+    $FCGI::EV::Std::MAIN = \&main::main;

 User function called to process (or start processing in non-blocking mode) incoming CGI request.

+## HUP

-- $FCGI::EV::Std::HUP = undef
+    $FCGI::EV::Std::HUP = undef;

 User function called only in non-blocking mode to notify about closed connection and, if possible, interrupt current CGI request.

 This function got one parameter - $server object.
 It's same $server as was given to $FCGI::EV::Std::MAIN function when this request was started (this is how user can identify which of currently executing requests was interrupted).
 The $server object will be destroyed shortly after that.

 # DIAGNOSTICS